Foreigners drawn in as fear and loathing grip China's finance industry

-SHANGHAI/HONG KONG (Reuters) - A widening regulatory probe into some of China’s biggest brokerages has set nerves jangling in a financial industry still recovering from a summer of turmoil, with fear of becoming entangled in investigations spreading among foreign investors.
+SHANGHAI/HONG KONG, Dec 4 (Reuters) - A widening regulatory probe into some of China’s biggest brokerages has set nerves jangling in a financial industry still recovering from a summer of turmoil, with fear of becoming entangled in investigations spreading among foreign investors.

 People working at domestic securities firms report an ugly mood after news in the past week of increased scrutiny of the sector by authorities.
 A nervous inertia is slowing new business as staff are encouraged to report their bosses or colleagues for corruption.